yijing-sie/Dynamic-Storage-Allocator/README.md

 The goal is to build a Dynamic-Storage-Allocator that achieves high **space utilization** and **throughput** performance

-### [mm.c](mm.c) consists of my own version of malloc, free, realloc, and calloc functions to build such dynamic storage allocator
+### [mm.c](mm.c) consists of my version of malloc, free, realloc, and calloc functions to build such dynamic storage allocator
 *  It supports a full 64-bit address space
 *  It employs mini-blocks and segregated lists for speed and memory efficiency
 *  I implemented the following functions in [mm.c](mm.c):